fpaschos/zio-playground/README.md

-## sbt project compiled with Scala 3
+## Random staff related to zio 2 and scala 3 created while studying the documentation and learning zio

 ### Usage